Digging this content?

 I was helping people feel better about their appearance but what about the inside?
 I was starting to feel like my job indirectly made people feel ‘not enough’ just like the marketing I hated from major beauty companies.
 “You’re not pretty enough or good enough without _____”.

 I began to feel a disconnect between my Yoga and my livelihood.
 I wanted to help heal our world, to contribute, make a difference.
 I had been an activist on and off for years but now I felt called to do more.
-Now I wanted to help people feel beautiful and happy from the inside out.
+Now I wanted to help people feel beautiful from the inside out.
 I knew how much peace Yoga had brought me and I wanted to share that peace with the world.